Prapthi564/MPPC23-Power-Apps/lab3/README.md

     ![](./assets/create-pipeline-new-development-env-details(4)(1).png)

 ### Task 1.4 : Add the `Deploy to prod` deployment stage

+In this task, you'll complete the pipeline setup by adding the Deploy to prod stage.
+This stage ensures that your solution follows a controlled deployment path—moving from development to QA and finally into production—helping maintain stability and traceability across environments.

 1. Select the **+ New Deployment Stage** button again to add a second deployment stage: